MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana.md

 easily by managing the subnet security policies, rather than the individual servers.

-When associated with a subnet, a NSG applies to all the servers within the subnet and offers fine-grained control over the servers.
+When associated with a subnet, an NSG applies to all the servers within the subnet and offers fine-grained control over the servers.
 Set them up using the [portal](/azure/virtual-network/tutorial-filter-network-traffic), [PowerShell](/azure/virtual-network/tutorial-filter-network-traffic-powershell), or [Azure CLI](/azure/virtual-network/tutorial-filter-network-traffic-cli).

 ### ExpressRoute Global Reach